 Overview

-Body aches and chills can be accompanied with or without a fever.
-Body aches can result from a multitude of causes, including inflammation in the body and muscle tension.
-Chills are a phenomenon by which the body warms itself up by contracting and relaxing the muscles.
+Body aches and chills can occur with or without a fever.
+They can result from a multitude of causes, including inflammation in the body and muscle tension.
+Chills are a phenomenon in which the body warms itself by contracting and relaxing its muscles.
 Infection, inflammation, allergies, cold weather, and stress are common causes of body aches and chills.
 Fever, chills, body aches, headache, fatigue, and no cough are easy enough to identify and blame on a cold/flu.
-However, sore throat, stuffy nose and no fever can confuse you and can be caused by other conditions.
+However, a sore throat, a stuffy nose, and no fever can be confusing and may be caused by other conditions.
 Let us explore the causes behind these symptoms.

 How to differentiate between cold and flu symptoms?

 Fever, body aches, and headaches can indicate the start of a cold or flu.
-Cough and fever or fatigue and cough are symptoms that go hand in hand.
-No wonder the terms cold and flu are used interchangeably, but they are actually different.
+Cough and fever, or fatigue and cough, are symptoms that often go hand in hand.
+No wonder the terms “cold” and “flu” are used interchangeably, but they are actually different.
 The common cold and the flu are caused by different viruses.
 Moreover, influenza sets in suddenly and is usually worse.
-Cold develops gradually, and symptoms include stuffy nose, sneezing, sore throat, fever, etc.
+A cold develops gradually, and symptoms include a stuffy nose, sneezing, a sore throat, and fever.

 Symptoms of influenza include fever, chills, muscle and body aches, fatigue, and headaches.
 Sore throat and nasal congestion are likely symptoms of influenza.
-A common cold tends to resolve without any serious health implications, but influenza may develop into pneumonia or inflammation of the heart in the elderly or those with a weakened immune system.
+A common cold tends to resolve without serious health implications, but influenza may lead to pneumonia or heart inflammation in the elderly or those with weakened immune systems.

 What are the causes of chills but no fever?